All the best Labor Day sales to shop this weekend | CNN Underscored

 - The Home Depot: The Home Depot is kicking off Labor Day weekend with tons of savings on all product categories, including up to $100 off power tools, as well as major discounts on large appliances and furniture.

-- JCPenny: Shop new clothing styles, accessories and more and get an extra 25% off any purchase or 30% off when you spend $75 or more with the code INSTYLE8.
+- JCPenney: Shop new clothing styles, accessories and more and get an extra 25% off any purchase or 30% off when you spend $75 or more with the code INSTYLE8.

 - Overstock: Ready to add some new touches to your home?
 Overstock is discounting thousands of items up to 70% off, with deals including 25% off furniture, rugs and home improvement items.